wp-plugins/ultimate-maintenance-mode/readme.txt

 == Description ==

+**There is currently a bug that is keep screenshots from be rendering.
+This should be fixed soon.**

 The **Ultimate Maintenance Mode** plugin displays a screenshot of your website with an overlayed window with the reason your site is down.

 ### Features: